 I’ve never understood this cheapness competition.
 To me, being a backpacker or budget traveler has nothing to do with how much money you spend.
 Rather, it has everything to do with how you spend it.
-Just like how you don’t have to have deep pockets or a trust fund to afford to travel, you also don’t have to live on a shoestring to call yourself a budget traveler.
+Just as you don’t have to have deep pockets or a trust fund to afford to travel, you also don’t have to live on a shoestring to call yourself a budget traveler.

 One of my biggest pet peeves is this obsession with cheapness that I see among a lot of travelers.
 I’ve never understood why a person would live like a pauper while saving money for a trip, only to then go on that trip and still live like a pauper.
-If you only have a small amount of money to spend, better to take a shorter trip doing all the activities you want than constantly saying, “I would love to do that but I can’t afford it” on your longer trip.
+If you only have a small amount of money to spend, better to take a shorter trip doing all the activities you want than constantly saying, “I would love to do that, but I can’t afford it” on your longer trip.

-To me, traveling is about being frugal – not cheap.
+To me, traveling is about being frugal—not cheap.
 It’s about not wasting money on frivolous stuff.
 Not snacking or buying a million tacky souvenirs or going out and getting drunk every night.
 It’s about knowing when and where to spend your money, no matter how much you happen to have.

 Can places be visited for dirt cheap?
 Sure.
 You can be like this guy who mooched off Europeans for 12 months and thereby only spent $5,000 USD.
-He spent hardly any money by squatting, hitchhiking, never going out, not visiting one museum, and getting free stuff from people.
+He spent so little by squatting, hitchhiking, never going out, not visiting one museum, and getting free stuff from people.
 That’s a great way to travel cheap.
 I’m sure the locals really appreciated him giving back to the community the way he did.
 But beyond that, if you camp, cook all your own meals, don’t drink, or never do anything extra that costs money, you can always go somewhere and spend very little.

-But to me, I don’t see the point.
+But I don’t see the point.

 Whenever I visit a place and then do a budget guide for it, I always admit that I overspent.
 Without a doubt, you can always visit a place cheaper than I did.
 I overspend because travel is my everyday life, and I like to treat myself once in a while.
-It’s why I include not only what I spent but also discuss why I overspent and how much that country should really cost.
+It’s why I include not only what I spent, but also discuss why I overspent and how much that country should really cost.

-To me, I didn’t visit Italy to skip the nice meals and gelato.
+I didn’t visit Italy to skip the nice meals and gelato.
 I didn’t go to Bordeaux to turn down a wine tour.
 I didn’t spend over a year saving money so I could cook cheap dinners every night in a hostel kitchen.
 I didn’t go to Australia dreaming of the Outback to turn around and say, “No, that trip is a bit out of my budget.
 Maybe another time.”